Proteome Organisation & Dynamics

 - to identify quality control mechanisms for different types of abnormal proteins (e.g. our recent work revealed a quality control pathway for proteins mislocalised to the inner nuclear membrane, Figure 2)

 - to understand how abnormal proteins are recognised in the cell

 - to examine the roles of protein quality systems in healthy cells, to investigate their contributions to disease progression and ageing, and to ultimately explore their potential as targets for therapeutic interventions

-We are recruiting PhD students through the International PhD Programme.
+PhD applicants please apply through the International PhD Programme.
 See here for further details.